trailblazer/trailblazer/README.md

 A Flow invocation implements the pattern of _"Run a piece of code.
 If true, do this!
 Else, do that!"_.

-### Operation
+## Operation

 Operations in Trailblazer aim to implement atomic steps in your application domain like _“Validate and update a comment!”_, _"Run and render a search!"_ or _“Process uploaded images!”_.
+Operations embrace high-level API calls in your domain: logic that gets invoked from a controller or console.

 Operations typically have different granularity levels and will be nested.
 This could mean that all of the above steps could be run inside a wrapping operation.